PLC-Programmer/PyTorch/time_series_forecasting/DLinear/README.md

 <br/>

-Then comes up the question for the kernel size, that is the size of the look-back window size.
+Then comes up the question for the kernel size, that is the size of the look-back window.
 The original code has a fixed size of 25 data points, something which has been taken over from the Autoformer model:

 *For DLinear, the moving average kernel size for decomposition is 25, which is the same as Autoformer.*